 - Providers must provide services only after they are enrolled as an NC Medicaid or NC Health Choice (NCHC) provider.

 - Providers must submit their applications with a valid email address.

 - Application receipts will be acknowledged by email or by mail.

-- The Division of Medical Assistance fiscal agent, CSC, will communicate by email if missing or additional information is needed from providers.
+- The Division of Medical Assistance fiscal agent, CSRA, will communicate by email if missing or additional information is needed from providers.

 DMA will consider specific requests for retroactive effective dates if:

 - A customer has been granted retroactive eligibility

 - Medically necessary services were rendered and the provider's credentials, licensure, certifications, etc., were active and in good standing for the earliest effective date of service